exercism/problem-specifications/exercises/diamond/description.md

 ## Requirements

 These are the full requirements:
+- The diamond has a square shape (width equals height).
+- The letters form a diamond shape.
+- The top half has the letters in ascending order.
+- The bottom half has the letters in descending order.
+- All rows, except the first and last, have exactly two identical letters.
 - The first row contains one 'A'.
 - The last row contains one 'A'.
-- All rows, except the first and last, have exactly two identical letters.
-- All rows have as many trailing spaces as leading spaces (this might be 0).
+- All rows have as many trailing spaces as leading spaces (this might be 0 spaces).
 - The diamond is horizontally symmetric.
 - The diamond is vertically symmetric.
-- The diamond has a square shape (width equals height).
-- The letters form a diamond shape.
-- The top half has the letters in ascending order.
-- The bottom half has the letters in descending order.
 - The four corners (containing the spaces) are triangles.